7 Proverbs Every Voter Should Read

 - Dawn Wilson Crosswalk.com Contributing Writer

 Wise King Solomon was said to have written more than 3,000 proverbs.
-Many of them can help us as we evaluate candidates for elected office.
+Many of these Bible verses can help us as we evaluate candidates for elected office.
+We can vote the best we know how, given all the information we can gather, and leave the results to the Lord.
+No matter who wins the election, God Almighty is still in charge, guiding the affairs of men.

-1. “Righteousness exalts a nation, but sin is a reproach to any people.” (
+1. "Righteousness exalts a nation, but sin is a reproach to any people."
+(Proverbs 14:34)

 We hear a lot of campaign slogans these days, like “Make America Great Again” and “If We Stand Together, We Will Rise Together.”